curbengh/curbengh.github.io/source/_posts/validity-gitlab-ci-config.md

 tags:
 - GitLab
 ---

-It can be frustrating after you push the changes you made to `.gitlab-ci.yml`, only to discover it's invalid on gitlab.com.
+It can be frustrating after you push the changes you made to `.gitlab-ci.yml`, only to discover later that it's invalid on gitlab.com.
 Here's how to verify/lint the config.

 <!-- more -->